-Typically used when discussing a special purpose entity.
+Bankruptcy remote is typically used when discussing a special purpose entity.
 A bankruptcy remote entity is a separate legal entity whose bankruptcy or insolvency

-The minimum monthly rent due pursuant to a lease.
+Base rent is the minimum monthly rent due pursuant to a lease.
 Base rent does not account for expense reimbursements or percentage rent, which

 The basis point is a common unit of measurement used in the field of finance.
 One basis point is equal to 1/100th of 1% (0.01%).
 Basis points are used primarily for noting changes in interest rates, yields, and equity indexes, and are used by analysts to minimize confusion when discussing percent changes in financial instruments.

-Any person who is eligible to receive distributions from a trust, will, or life insurance policy.
+Beneficiary is any person who is eligible to receive distributions from a trust, will, or life insurance policy.